shivamgupta1830/recipe-finder-stackblitz/README.md

 ## Usage

 * **Searching Recipes**: Use the search bar on the homepage to find recipes based on ingredient or dish name.
-* **Viewing Recipe Details**: Click on any recipe card to see details like ingredients, steps, and nutritional information.
+* **Viewing Recipe Details**: Click on any recipe card to see details like ingredients, steps, video guide, original article link and nutritional information.
-* **Favorites**: Mark recipes as favorites for quick access.

 ## Technologies Used